cpsievert/cpsievert.github.com/xkcd/index.md

 What exactly is LDA?
 ---------------------

 Unlike many other text classification models, LDA is a special case of a [statistical mixture model](http://en.wikipedia.org/wiki/Mixture_model).
-As a result, each document (in our case, comic) is assumed to be _mixture_ of latent topics.
+As a result, each document (in our case, comic) is assumed to be a _mixture_ of latent topics.
 That is, each observed word originates from a topic that we do not directly observe.
 For demonstration purposes, consider the following xkcd comic given a hypothetical model with four topics: "romance" (in red), "sarcasm" (in blue), "math" (in black), and "language" (in green).

 <div align="center">
   <img src="sports copy.png" width="300" height="400">